graphql-aspnet/graphql-aspnet.github.io/docs/reference/schema-configuration.md

 | ------------- | ----------------- |
 | `false`       | `true`, `false`   |

 When `true`, any attempts to perform an introspection query by making references to the fields `__schema` and `__type` will fail, preventing exposure of type meta data.

+_Note: Many tools, IDEs and client libraries will fail if you disable introspection data._

 ### FieldDeclarationRequirements
 ```csharp